ahd3r/algorithm/README.md

 # algorithm
-Some algorithm from book to grok algorithm, which i created by mine method
+Some algorithm from grokking algorithms book

+End all algorithms (commenting)